MartinMarcellan/MartinMarcellan.github.io/Visualizacion.md

 {% include Boxplot.html %}

 The plot shows as points the leaders of each team.
-It also shows how the team roles are distributed, for example, Alpecin-Deceuninck team has the lowest point median but is not the worst team in terms of UCI points because of the four riders that scored more than a hundred points each.
+It also shows how the team roles are distributed, for example, Alpecin-Deceuninck team has the lowest point median but is not the worst team in terms of UCI points because of the four riders that scored more than a thousand points each.

-The best two teams in the world, UAE Team Emirates and Jumbo-Visma have a lot of riders with more than a hundred points, but the median punctuation of the UAE riders is much higher than the median of Jumbo-Visma, thus excluding the leaders, the rest of the riders get more points, resulting in a better ranking.
+The best two teams in the world, UAE Team Emirates and Jumbo-Visma have a lot of riders with more than a thousand points, but the median punctuation of the UAE riders is much higher than the median of Jumbo-Visma, thus excluding the leaders, the rest of the riders get more points, resulting in a better ranking.

 ### Team points breakdown